semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ## How to create a job {#job-create}

-You can create a job with the visual editor or by editing the YAML directly in the `.semaphore` folder.
+You can create a job with the visual editor or by creating a YAML file.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor" default>